New Victory Theater: Lobby and lounges

-The theater originally had a "tomblike" reception area, which was replaced with a lobby in 1902.
+The theater initially had a small reception area, described by the New-York Tribune as "tomblike", which was replaced with a lobby in 1902.
 The original lobby had oak panelling and wrought-iron doors to the auditorium, Three doors under the original stoop led to a box office, cab office, check room, and information bureau, and two more doors led to the orchestra-level seats.
 Two staircases with carved balustrades led from the lobby to the first balcony level.
 By the 1930s, the lobby had been removed, and the main entrance doors led directly to the theater's orchestra level.
 When the theater was renovated in 1995, the rearmost rows of seating were removed from the auditorium, creating space for the present lobby.
 A wall was installed between the auditorium and lobby, reducing disruption caused by noise from the street.

 A staircase and an elevator connect the lobby to other stories.
+The elevator was installed in the mid-1990s.
 Because there was so little space within the theater, the elevator had to be built within an alleyway at the eastern end of the theater building.
 The basement contains the theater's restrooms, lockers, and concessions.
 During the theater's restoration in 1995, part of the underlying bedrock was excavated to make way for the basement.
 Prior to its restoration, the Victory Theatre had never been equipped with adequate lounges, concessions, or restrooms.